MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/add-products-enhanced-experience.md

 ---
-title: "Find and add multiple products to opportunity-Sales Enterprise | MicrosoftDocs"
+title: "Find and add multiple products to opportunity | MicrosoftDocs"
 description: "Use the enhanced experience to quickly identify and add multiple products from catalog to opportunities." ms.date: 04/02/2021 ms.topic: article